 Statewide Community Hazard Vulnerability Assessment and Resource Gap Analysis

-The Arizona Coalition for Healthcare Emergency Response (AzCHER) conducted Statewide Community Hazard Vulnerability Assessment (CHVA) and Resource Gap Analysis (RGA) from October 2020 to January 2021 to identify the healthcare coalition’s most significant risks.
+The Arizona Coalition for Healthcare Emergency Response (AzCHER) conducted a Statewide Community Hazard Vulnerability Assessment (CHVA) and Resource Gap Analysis (RGA) from October 2021 to January 2022 to identify the healthcare coalition’s most significant risks.
 The CHVA/RGA process is an analysis of capacities and capabilities to address a medical surge and is intended to determine resource needs and gaps.
-Subsequently, the 2020-21 CHVA/RGA results inform AzCHER’s preparedness priorities in training, exercising, and planning.
+Subsequently, the 2021-2022 CHVA/RGA results inform AzCHER’s preparedness priorities in training, exercising, and planning.
+Our members can benefit by incorporating these results into their plans and exercises.

 AzCHER Top Gaps in Planning and Resources